• Skip to main content

 The GAPS Diet as outlined in the bestselling book by Dr. Natasha Campbell-McBride MD is one of the most effective ways to heal and seal the gut wall in order to reverse a variety of autoimmune conditions.
 It is based on the 100-year-old, science-backed Specific Carbohydrate Diet.

 • All grains and any food that contains them.
-This includes wheat, rye, rice, corn, oats, amaranth, Kamut, spelt, barley, millet, buckwheat, teff, triticale, bulgur, tapioca, quinoa, and any others.
+This includes wheat, rye, rice, corn, oats, amaranth, Kamut, spelt, barley, millet, buckwheat, teff, triticale, bulgur, quinoa, and einkorn among others.

 • Starchy vegetables like white and sweet potatoes, parsnip, arrowroot, cassava, and taro.
 Even those that contain beneficial resistant starch must be avoided temporarily.

-• Regular and soaked beans and legumes must also be avoided which includes pretty much all of them with the exception of green peas and navy beans.
+• Regular and soaked beans and legumes must also be avoided, which includes pretty much all of them with the exception of lentils, green peas, and navy beans.

-While many folks desperately want to heal their autoimmune illness using GAPS, the restrictive nature of the diet is off-putting, to say the least even if it must only be followed temporarily.
+While many folks desperately want to heal their autoimmune illness using GAPS, the restrictive nature of the diet is off-putting, even if it must only be followed temporarily.

 As a result, giving people the means to heal as quickly as possible while on GAPS is very important so that the diet can be used for as short a time as possible.